 While centaury has been a popular traditional herb, Dr. Edward Bach (1886-1936) developed it into a further alternative medication system.
 It may be mentioned here that Centaury is among the 38 Bach Flower Remedies that herbal medicine practitioners recommend for people who are calm, anxious to gratify others and are dictated by other people without much effort.

 All part of the centaury possesses therapeutic properties and hence, the entire herb is used for some remedial purpose or the other.
-The entire plant is harvested during the month of July when it is just about to blossom.
+The entire herb is harvested during the month of July when it is just about to blossom.
 Following harvesting, the plant is dried for later use.
 The fresh centaury plants have some kind of a smell, which fades away when they are dried.